-Head on down through the Mornington Peninsula to dip your toes into this tranquil ocean paradise.
-Only accessible via the coastal walk or sand dune track, you know that only the most dedicated of people with legs can cross its lush sands.
+Head on down to the Mornington Peninsula to dip your toes into this tranquil ocean paradise.
+Only accessible via the coastal walk or sand dune track, you know that only the most dedicated of people can cross its lush sands.

 Half Moon Bay

-It’s great for swimming in the southern corner, great for surfing by the northern bars, fab for fishing on The Pier and good for a frolic on the sand via access on the Southern Corner.
+It’s great for swimming in the southern corner, great for surfing by the northern bars, fab for fishing off the pier and good for a frolic on the sand via access on the Southern Corner.

 Red Rocks Beach

 Hit the Surf Coast for this hidden gem.
 Just between Torquay and Anglesea, this little number is a wild stretch of beach that is almost untouched by the human foot.

 This picturesque coastal abyss is bordered by 300 to 500 metres of high forested headlands (our fave type of headlands) and is perfect for beautiful beach walks, camping, swimming and fishing.

 Jawbone Marine Sanctuary

 This little guy is the closest marine sanctuary to the Melbourne CBD, and you can spot jellyfish, banjo sharks, sea stars and other underwater critters that’ll probably scare you shitless but make for a good Instagram nonetheless.

 Swimming is best at high tide, though you’ll have to dodge the boats, plus there’s a ripper bluff-top walking track (Millionaires Walk) that runs from Point King above.

 Located just a 90-minute drive from Melbourne, and round the corner from the western headland where all the shmucks are mainstream swimming, Shelley Beach is definitely a must-swim before the warm weather ends.

 Kerferd Road Pier

-Located just along Beaconsfield Parade, this pocket of paradise has a playground, relatively fresh public toilets by fresh I mean new) and cafes so you can squash any potential calorie deficit ASAP.
+Located just along Beaconsfield Parade, this pocket of paradise has a playground, relatively fresh public toilets by fresh I mean new) and cafes so you can squash any potential calorie deficit straight away.